MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/what-is-information-protection.md

 For more information about deploying and using the scanner, see [Deploying the Azure Information Protection scanner to automatically classify and protect files](deploy-aip-scanner.md).

 For your cloud data stores, use Microsoft Cloud App Security to apply your labels to documents in Box, SharePoint Online, and OneDrive for Business.
 For more information, see [Automatically apply Azure Information Protection classification labels](/cloud-app-security/use-case-information-protection) and [Azure Information Protection integration](/cloud-app-security/azip-integration).

+## Latest labeling updates with Office 365

+See the latest information about how Azure Information Protection helps you to discover, classify, protect and monitor your sensitive information, wherever it lives:

+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=UI0p9xqMNfI&feature=youtu.be"></iframe>

 ## Resources for Azure Information Protection